cockpit-project/cockpit/HACKING.md

     $ tools/webpack-watch systemd

-Note that this disables eslint by default -- if you want to enable it, run it as
+Note that this enables eslint by default -- if you want to disable it, run it with `-e`/`--no-eslint`.

-    $ ESLINT=1 tools/webpack-watch systemd

 Then reload cockpit in your browser after building the page.